sjbarag/brs/README.md

 ## Usage
 This repo provides a webpage with a set of JavaScript libraries, download the zip file from the Release page and unzip to a folder.
 Althought the emulator is a client application it cannot run as pure HTML page, as some browser functionalities have security restrictions, so you will need a simple web server to use the application.
-If your have [Python](https://www.python.org/) installed, just run the batch files available on the root of the application folder.
+If your have [Python](https://www.python.org/) installed, just run the commands below on the root folder of the emulator.

 * Linux
     ```
-    $ sudo sh ./server.sh
+    $ python -m SimpleHTTPServer 8888
     ```

 * Windows
     ```
-    c:\github\brs-emu> ./server.bat
+    c:\github\brs-emu> python -m http.server 8888
     ```

 Then you can now open your browser at the page `http://localhost:8888/index.html`